 And here is our fireplace after…

-Also, the window across from the fireplace pours in light around the early afternoon, and our fireplace reflects that light around the room.
+The window across from the fireplace pours light in the early afternoon, and our fireplace reflects that light around the room.

 So this room literally pours sunshine around!

 *This post is in partnership with Sherwin-Williams, a brand that I use and love, and contains affiliate links.